Getting Started

 - Go to Settings > Notifications & Sync and enable Nearby Notifications

 - Grant location permission when prompted.
 For best results with geofencing, grant "Always Allow" location access.
-An explanatory dialog describes why "Always Allow" is needed for reliable background geofence monitoring.
+After granting "While in use," a second explainer offers an "Open Settings" handoff to upgrade to "Always Allow" - required for reliable background geofence monitoring

 - When creating or editing a note, toggle "Notify when nearby"